 If you’re a fan of roasted root vegetables (like me), you’re sure to enjoy this hearty vegetable soup too!

-There’s very little prep time to make this chunky root vegetable soup; the longest part is waiting for those veggies to roast.
+There’s very little prep time to make this chunky root vegetable soup, the longest part is waiting for those veggies to roast.
 After that, you’re on a train ride to flavour town.

-Why this Chunky Vegetable Soup is Great!
+Why We Love This Chunky Vegetable Soup

-- Made with pretty humble ingredients
+- It’s made with pretty humble ingredients.

-- Packed with veggie goodness
+- It’s packed with veggie goodness.

-- Tastes delicious!
+- It tastes delicious!

-How to Make This Vegetable Soup
+How To Make This Vegetable Soup

 Full details on how to make this hearty veggie soup are in the recipe card below, but here are the basics:

-- Remove some of the soup, place into a heat-safe dish and blend with an immersion blender.
+- Remove some of the soup and blend with an immersion blender.
+Stir blended soup back into the pot.
+Serve and enjoy!

 What Type of Root Vegetables Can I Use?